ulivz/vuepress-blog-example-egoist/README.md

 # EGOIST's blog

-This is my blog powered by [Peco](https://github.com/egojump/peco).
+This is the world's first blog website built with VuePress 1.0.

-Peco is a static website generator that aims to be as simple as Hexo but also takes advantage of the modern front-end technology like Webpack, Vue, SSG (server-side generated).